IHaveNoIdea-HAH/Software-Development-Assignment-1/README.md

 #### Unit Tests

-Unit tests are done on the backend to test the game logic, scoring, timer etc. pytest framework is used for unit testing of the backend part.
+Unit tests are done on the backend to test the game logic, scoring etc. pytest framework is used for unit testing of the backend part.
 In the backend folder, run the following command to execute the unit tests: python -m pytest tests/test_app.py